Netflix boosted its total number of global subscriptions by more than 10 million in the last quarter amid the coronavirus pandemic.

 Netflix forecasts it will add just 2.5 million subscriptions in the third quarter, down from 6.8 million over the same period last year.

-Netflix also revealed that comedy drama series Never Have I Ever reached 40 million households worldwide during the first four weeks it was available.
+Elsewhere, Netflix revealed that comedy drama series Never Have I Ever reached 40 million households worldwide during the first four weeks it was available.

 The same number also tuned into comedy Space Force, which stars Steve Carell and came out in May.